chetanbg1/cbgwork1/README.md

  	increase complexity
   	JVM does the implicit memory allocation, to avoide the direct access to memory by user

+Pass by value - we dont pass the original memory address, value is copied at another memory location and that is passed so original value can not be modified  --java is pass by value
+Pass by reference - actually sending the memory object / pointer of the varible to a function , if someone modifies that varible in function we may lost the original variable
+		    changing the real address of the variable
 //Non-primitive data type
 //Array
 //String